Azure/Enterprise-Scale-for-AVS/terraform/scenarios/avs_greenfield_new_vwan_secure_hub_with_vpn_and_expressroute/readme.md

 - Test the connectivity
     - Validate the VPN is showing connected on each side of the tunnel
     - From an On-prem system ensure that it can connect to the AVS VM and Jump VM
-    - Ensure the AVS and Jump VM's can reach the on-premises VM's
+    - Ensure the AVS and Jump VMs can reach the on-premises VMs
     - Check the firewall logs to ensure traffic is seen on the firewall for each test

 [(Back to top)](#table-of-contents)